jweinst1/Pike/README.md

 For example, in Pike, instead of using `var x = 9`, you can use the short hand assignment operator `x :> 9`.
 Pike thrives on the philosophy of high level syntax and simplicity.
 Since it is transcompiled to Javascript, you can use Pike as a superset of javascript, allowing you to mix in what you want!

+NOTE: PikeJS uses significant whitespace, the space between operators and operands is not optional.

 ##Installation

 To install Pike, type into your commandline: